Kasui92/omakub-miasma-theme/README.md

 - Aether theme overrides (`aether.override.css`, `aether.zed.json`)

 ## Neovim note

-`neovim.lua` checks for the official Miasma theme for Omarchy (`https://github.com/xero/miasma.nvim`).
+`neovim.lua` checks for the official Miasma theme (`https://github.com/xero/miasma.nvim`).
 If it is not installed, it falls back to an Aether-generated Miasma variant bundled with this theme.

 ## Wallpapers